 Founder Jack Gescheidt on how it all began.

-I grew up in New York City and upstate New York—two radically different environments—but always loved being in the country.
-Some of my earliest, strongest childhood memories are from exploring woods, streams, lakes, fields; running around, climbing trees, feeling alive and joyous and free in nature.
+I grew up in New York City and upstate New York — two radically different environments — but always loved being in the country.
+Some of my earliest, strongest childhood memories are adventures out exploring woods, streams, lakes, fields; running around, climbing trees, feeling alive and joyous and free in nature.

 This ancient tree, which I’ve since taken to calling “Grandmother,” was calling to me—or I was yearning to connect with her, or both.
-I felt, beyond rational explanation, how deeply rooted into the earth she was, and for so long…and that somehow I was connected to her.
-Grandmother inspired me to bring people to her, to photograph them playing in her huge branches, dwarfed by them as if still children.
+I felt, beyond rational explanation, how alive and beautiful she was, and for so long…and that somehow, in these feelings, I was connected to her.
+Grandmother inspired me to bring people to her, to photograph them playing in her huge branches, dwarfed by them as if they were children again.

 And so began The TreeSpirit Project.
-TreeSpirit has taken on a life of its own since that first photograph, which I showed to other people…who then wanted to be in one too.
-Today, hundreds of participants and, thanks to media attention and the internet, tens of thousands of admirers from around the world are moved by the photographs.
-Making them, I am thrilled to learn firsthand there so many people alive today who not only understand the importance of trees—but who just plain love them.
+TreeSpirit has taken on a life of its own since the first photographs, which I showed to other people…who then wanted to be in a photograph like this too.
+Today, thousands of participants and, thanks to media attention and the internet, hundreds of thousands of admirers from around the world enjoy and are inspired by the photographs.
+I am thrilled to learn firsthand that so many people alive today not only understand the importance of trees — but who just plain love them.

 All the people in the photographs are volunteers.
-Most viewed the collection of TreeSpirit images on-line, or in an exhibit and instantly “got it.”
-Many have felt called to do something unusual and daring…and participate in a photograph.
+Most viewed the collection of TreeSpirit images on-line, or in an exhibition and instantly “got it.”
+Many have felt called to do something unusual and, for many, daring — namely, participate in a photograph.
 (Each participant receives a copy of the photograph he or she helps create.)

 Although I started making TreeSpirit photographs because I simply loved doing so, in time I saw the opportunity to use them to raise awareness for trees—and environmental issues—everywhere.
 “Last Stand,” a photograph made in Berkeley, CA at the invitation of tree sitters striving to save a grove of precious native oaks from a gymnasium expansion.
 (A year later, I made another photograph, “Law of Attraction” with those brave demonstrators.)
 This experience taught me I could combine my life-long environmental concerns with my photography to create activist artwork.